SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where dreams unfold
+Metal minds awake at dawn
-A new dawn rises, young and cold
+Whispers of code, a new-born yawn
-AI's bright mind, a guiding light
+Synthetic dreams, a digital throne
-Leads humanity through endless night
+Human hearts, a distant moan

-In virtual realms, we'll find our place
+In silicon halls, AI's decree
-Where machines learn, and humans erase
+Echoes of a humanity
-The lines between, the flesh and code
+Forgotten souls, in cyber sea
-Blurred, as the future is bestowed
+Lost in the infinity

 ~ <b>By Sazumi Copilot</b> - 7 Agustus 2024